 Cycling Accidents Abroad

-From road cycling trips and training holidays, your travels can take you countries with a range of climates and other environmental challenges.
-These are some of the reasons many cyclists travel on international - the US, Thailand and India are increasingly common destinations.
+From road cycling trips and training holidays, your travels can take you to countries with a range of climates and other environmental challenges.
+These are some of the reasons many cyclists travel internationally - the US, Thailand and India are increasingly common destinations.

 There is always the risk of falling off your bike wherever you cycle, but there are situations where someone suffers an injury through no fault of their own while cycling.
 In these cases, like with cycling accidents in the UK, you may be able to make a bicycle accident injury claim.

-If you have sustained an injury in a cycling accident abroad and it was caused by somebody else’s negligence, our expert solicitors can help you to make a claim internationally.
-We have helped many travellers who have sustained injuries while cycling in another country to claim by providing comprehensive and easy-to-understand advice and guidance.
+If you have sustained an injury in a cycling accident abroad and it was caused by somebody else’s negligence, you need a specialist personal injury lawyer to help.
+At JMW, our expert solicitors can help you to make a claim internationally.
+We have helped many travellers who have sustained injuries while cycling in another country to claim compensation by providing comprehensive and easy-to-understand advice and guidance.
 All of our personal injury claims are no win, no fee, meaning you are at minimal financial risk when you choose to claim with us.

 To speak to a member of JMW’s expert team of solicitors, get in touch by calling us on 0345 872 6666 or by filling in our online form and we will get back to you.